tadaka9/Dvx3-Backup-Manager/GUI_GUIDE.md

 - Lower zstd level (try 1-3)
 - Reduce thread count if system becomes unresponsive
 - Add more exclusion patterns to skip unnecessary files
+- Ensure GNU tar is installed on Linux for best progress estimation.
+Without it, the GUI shows an approximate prediction.

 ## Comparison: CLI vs GUI